Citrix Secure Workspace Access

 To learn more about configuring Citrix StoreFront with the Secure Browser Service, follow the link.

 Most organizations have experienced some kind of ransomware or multiple phishing attempts that have compromised their network.
 The root causes for such threats are often due to inadequate protection from web-based threats.
 Lack of visibility into what websites users are accessing on a day-to-day basis.

-The Citrix Access Control service enables an organization to protect its environment from browser-based attacks and data leaks.
-When employees access their apps from any device whether they are in the office, home or traveling Citrix Access Control service provides a cohesive experience integrating SSO, two-factor authentication, remote access, and web filtering into a single solution for end-to-end access control.
+The Citrix Secure Workspace Access service enables an organization to protect its environment from browser-based attacks and data leaks.
+When employees access their apps from any device whether they are in the office, home or traveling Citrix Secure Workspace Access service provides a cohesive experience integrating SSO, two-factor authentication, remote access, and web filtering into a single solution for end-to-end Secure Workspace Access.